metrafin/documentation/README.md

 ## Accepting access tokens

-When a user is redirected to your redirect URI following authorization, an `accesstoken` will be provided in the query string of the page.
-Use this along with your application's private token to access the API to access information about the user.
+When a user is redirected to your redirect URI following authorization, an `authorization_code` will be provided in the query string of the page.
+Use this along with your application's private token to use the API to retrieve an access token.
+Access tokens are used to retrieve information about the user and access user-related endpoints.
 See [Authentication](#authentication) for more information about authentication.

-For example, your user may be redirected to the URL `https://example.com/auth?accesstoken=66sULabGH9AK2dqjt0SVCzBq0BKN_mB2`.
+For example, your user may be redirected to the URL `https://example.com/auth?authorization_code=66sULabGH9AK2dqjt0SVCzBq0BKN_mB2`.

 # Official API Clients